matthewyang204/NotepadEE/README.md

 -----
 Source code located in the [macOS section](https://github.com/matthewyang204/NotepadEE/tree/main/macOS).

-Any Mac capable of running Python 3.12 works for building.
-Therefore, your Mac must be capable of running macOSX 10.9 Mavericks or later in order to build, as it is the earliest version of macOS capable of running Python 3.12.
+Any Mac capable of running Python 3.4 works for building.
+Therefore, your Mac must be capable of running OS X 10.5 Leopard or later, as it is the earliest version of macOS supported by Python 3.4.

 Hackintoshes are supported.